corelight/zeek2es/Readme.md

   -m TIMEZONE, --timezone TIMEZONE
                         The time zone of the Zeek logs. (default: GMT) -g, --geolocate       Geolocate IP addresses upon ES ingestion.
+  -e, --splitservice    Split the service field into a list.
   -j, --jsonlogs        Assume input logs are JSON.
   -r, --origtime        Keep the numerical time format, not milliseconds as ES needs.
   -t, --timestamp       Keep the time in timestamp format.